FormidableLabs/react-native-ama/docs/introduction/getting-started.md

 ### Dependencies

 Some component relies on [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) and/or [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler),
-so this other dependencies should be also be installed.
+so these other dependencies should also be installed.

 ```bash npm2yarn
 npm install --save-dev react-native-reanimated